Lessening The Heartache Of Missing A Loved One

 Do you love writing?
 How about starting a blog where you can express your thoughts and feelings about your heartache over missing a loved one?
 Others who are going through the same situation will follow you and become part of your support network.
 If you don't want to make your feelings public, you can start a journal on your computer or write your sentiments in a diary.
 Either way, writing gives voice to your feelings and all the special memories that you have for your loved one.

-Many families are memorializing their loved ones with a Celebration of Life ceremony rather than a wake or funeral.
+Many families memorialize their loved ones with a Celebration of Life ceremony rather than a wake or funeral.
 This type of event may include photos, a video, or a slideshow that depicts the cherished memories of the person's life.
 It's also time for sharing stories to last for generations.

 One final key to lessening the heartache of missing a loved one is to focus on yourself.
 That may seem contradictory.
 After all, aren't you supposed to be focused on the one you loved who is no longer here?
 Of course, you will focus your thoughts and feelings on them at the time, but one of the best ways to make sure you are doing this in a healthy way is to embrace self-care.